Easy ways to segment your nonprofit’s audience.

 Communications to these donors could focus on your monthly giving program and how recurring gifts help sustain your organization’s initiatives.

-You can use giving history in the same way.
-So, consider creating audience segments for donors who have supported your nonprofit for five plus, ten plus, or over 20 years.
 This way, you can speak more powerfully about everything you’ve accomplished since they first started giving.
 Versioning content based on giving history makes it easy to show your long-term donors some love!

 Why is segmentation so important?

-Breaking up your audience and placing donors into segments based on their similarities makes it easier to version content and reach every donor with a message that feels relevant!
+Breaking up your audience and placing donors into segments based on their similarities makes it easier to version content and reach every donor with a message that feels relevant.

 Like what you see?
 Stay in touch!